How to fill an empty points with dotted lines in .NET MAUI Cartesian Charts?

 This article explains how to fill the empty area with dotted lines in the .NET MAUI Cartesian Charts.

 To demonstrate this, consider the two stacking area series.
-If it is a populated data with a NaN or null, then it will be plotted as shown in the following image.
+If it is populated data with a NaN or null, then it will be plotted as shown in the following image.

-In order to fill this empty space with dotted lines, use LineSeries with calculated data from two stacking area series’s data collection as shown in the following code sample.
+To fill this empty space with dotted lines, use LineSeries with calculated data from two stacking area series’s data collection as shown in the following code sample.

 XAML